Goods Island Light: Structure

 The lighthouse is about 18 ft high.
 It is conical in shape, made of hardwood frame clad with white painted corrugated iron.
 It is topped by a red zinc dome.
 Access to the tower is through concrete steps and a small corrugated iron entryway with a convex corrugated iron roof.

 Also part of the station is the front light, a 7 ft white hut on a rock platform below.
 The lighthouse is located 505 meters at 199° from this front light.

 Also in the premises are a timber storage shed a timber fibro-cement clad lighthouse keeper's cottage, now in ruins.
 Both of them are white with green painted galvanized iron roofs.

 Display

 The light characteristic shown is a quick-flashing white light (Q.W.), visible 064°-238° and 290°-295° for 11 nmi.

 The front light shows white and red flashes every two and a half seconds (Fl.W.R.
 2.5s).
 The red flashes are visible 085°-180° for 7 nmi.
 The white flashes are visible at 180°-085° for 10 nmi.
 The front light is obscured by Hammond Island and by Goods Islands itself.

 Operation and access

 The site and the light are managed and operated by the Australian Maritime Safety Authority.
-The island is accessible only by boat, and both the site and the tower are closed to the public.
+The island is accessible only by boat or helicopter, and both the site and the tower are closed to the public.